University of Wolverhampton just the job for graduates

 The number of students from the University of Wolverhampton obtaining jobs or going onto further study following graduation is at record levels.

-The Destinations of Leavers from Higher Education (DLHE) Survey is a national annual survey of everyone who has recently graduated from university or HE college.
+The Destinations of Leavers from Higher Education (DLHE) Survey is a national audit of everyone who has recently graduated from university or HE college in the UK.

 Each year universities, on behalf of the Higher Education Statistics Agency (HESA), contact graduates six months after they have completed their studies to find out their employment status.

 Overall, 95 per cent of students who graduated from the University of Wolverhampton in 2014 were in work or further study after they had left - outperforming the UK average for all universities.

 The results highlighted that the regional economy is also being supported with 81 per cent of Wolverhampton graduates working in the West Midlands and 66 per cent going on to work in graduate level jobs (professional/managerial) earning graduate level salaries.
 According to the survey 65 per cent of our graduates reported earnings of between £15,000 and £29,999 while 12 per cent reported that they were earning salaries of between £30,000 and £59,999.

 More than 200 University of Wolverhampton students have also gone on to set up their own businesses.
 The SPEED Plus programme, is a University scheme created to support graduate start-ups.
 Since July 2012 it has supported 212 students and helped start 106 business ventures, creating 150 new jobs.